-What's the difference between Whey and Whey Isolate?
-When you’re deciding which protein to add to your supplement regimen it’s important to know the differences, so that you can make the best choice in order to fit your health and fitness goals.
-With so many different options, it can be confusing to know what type of protein will give you the best results.
-So, what's better, Whey Protein Concentrate or Whey Protein Isolate?
+Most people think that whey protein and whey protein isolate are the same thing.
+However, that is not the case.
+When you’re deciding which protein to add to your supplement regimen it’s important to know the differences between whey protein, so that you can make the best choice in order to fit your health and fitness goals.
+With so many different options, such as whey concentrate, whey isolate, whey hydrolysate, and micellar casein it can be confusing to know what type of protein will give you the best results.
+We're going to talk about the fundamental differences between whey concentrate and whey isolate, so you can decide which one is right for you.

 What Is Whey Protein Concentrate?